-If you own an RV, you are ahead of the curve with regards to emergency shelter and great camping opportunities.
+If you own an RV, you are ahead of the curve in regard to emergency shelter and great camping opportunities.
 You must have heard about life hacks, I know you will have if you are a follower of this website.
 Well, they can be applied to an RV too, these are guaranteed to make you a happy camper.

 The hacks vary from using old shoe rack storage and retrofitting them around beds to DIY PVC hammock that can fit in the cabin.
 They are all great and all would work in any size RV.
 Maybe even a stealth camper.

 Bonus: How to Make Pemmican, the Original Survival Food

 Invented by the natives of North America pemmican was used by Indian scouts as well as early western explorers.